lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-ACK-Format1 title='Format of an SCHC ACK for All-1 windows'}

+The Bitmap carries information on the reception of each fragment of the window as described in {{FragTools}}.
+In order to reduce the SCK ACK size, the Bitmap that is actually transmitted is shortened ("encoded") as explained in {{Bitmapopt}}.

 #### Bitmap Encoding {#Bitmapopt}

+<<<Dangling text, move to somewhere else or remove>>>
 The Bitmap is transmitted by a receiver as part of the SCHC ACK format.
-An SCHC ACK message MAY include padding at the end to
-align its number of transmitted bits to a multiple of 8 bits.

 Note that the SCHC ACK sent a response to an All-1 fragment including the C bit.
 Therefore, the window size and thus the
 encoded Bitmap size need to be determined to take into account the available space in the layer two frame payload, where there